-It is the successor Trustee's job to figure out what bills the decedent owed at the time of death, determine if the bills are legitimate, and then pay the bills.
-The successor Trustee will also be responsible for paying the ongoing expenses of administering the trust, such as legal fees, any accounting fees, utilities, insurance premiums, mortgage payments, and homeowner's or condominium association fees.
+It is the successor Trustee's job to determine which bills the decedent owed at the time of death, decide if the bills are legitimate, and then pay the bills.
+The successor Trustee will also be responsible for paying the ongoing expenses of administering the trust, such as legal fees, accounting fees, utilities, insurance premiums, mortgage payments, and homeowner or condominium association fees.

 Once the successor Trustee has paid the final bills and has the ongoing trust expenses under control, the next step in settling the trust is to pay any income taxes and death taxes that may be due.

 The successor trustee will have to prepare and file the decedent's final federal and, if any, state income tax returns and timely pay any taxes that may be due.
 The final federal income tax return will be due on April 15 of the year after the decedent's year of death.
 For tax year 2020, that deadline has been extended to May 17, 2021.

 Aside from filing the decedent's final income tax return, if the estate earns income during the course of administration, then the successor Trustee will need to prepare and file all required federal estate income tax returns (IRS Form 1041), as well as any required state estate income tax returns.

 If the decedent's estate is taxable for federal and/or state estate tax purposes, the successor trustee will be responsible for preparing and filing the federal estate tax return (IRS Form 706) and/or a state estate tax and/or a state inheritance tax return, and then paying the tax bill(s).

 Note that some trusts may be required to file a federal estate tax return even though no estate tax will be due.